Frequently Asked Questions

 It can be overwhelming for celiac patients to find reliable and safe restaurants that offer meals at an affordable price.
 This stress adds to the burdens associated with the disease (2,3).
-The good news about the increasing popularity of adhering to dietary restrictions is there are more and more gluten-free options available on the market.
-Restaurants are making the effort to meet the needs of celiac patients and keep kitchens safe.
-Unfortunately, sometimes this effort to create a celiac-safe environment adds a higher cost to menu items that are gluten-free.
+The good news about the increasing popularity of adhering to dietary restrictions is that there are more gluten-free options available on the market.
+Restaurants are making greater efforts to meet the needs of celiac patients.

-What can you do as a budget-conscious consumer looking to eat out gluten-free?
+What can you do as a budget-conscious consumer looking gluten-free dining options?
 Do your research!
 Look online to find restaurants in your area that offer celiac-friendly dining at affordable prices.
-Find local restaurants to support and feel good about the contribution you’re making to the community.
 Encourage your favourite restaurants to consider adding gluten-free menu options that are safe for celiac patients.
-The more gluten-free competition there is in an area the more restaurants will be forced to lower their prices to attract the gluten-free market.
-It also allows you to have more dining options to choose from.
+Ordering celiac-friendly take out will also be a less expensive choice than dining in.

-You can also consider finding gluten-free recipes and trying to make your favourite menu items from the comfort of your own home.
-The reward that comes with a recipe turning out without emptying your pockets is well worth the effort.
+You can also consider finding gluten-free recipes and trying to make your favourite menu items at home.

 Are there tax deductions available for Canadian Celiac patients?